twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 })
 ```

 In this test, the instance of NameAdder imported internally by NameManager is replaced with a simple class that invokes the `onAdded()` callback passed into the component by NamesManager when the `triggerOnAdded()` class method is called.
 And NamesList is replaced with a trivial class that completes the test when the `update()` method is called.
-The workflow is: a name is added using NameAdder, resulting in a call to the `onAdded()` function passed to NameAdder.
+First, a name is added using NameAdder, resulting in a call to the `onAdded()` function passed to NameAdder.
 That function results in an update of NamesList via invocation of the `update()` method.
 After rendering `<NameManager />` we simply call `triggerOnAdded` on the child `<NameAdder />` component.
 If everything is working correctly, the last call will be on the `<NamesList />` component's `update()` method, which will complete and pass the test.
 One new thing about this test is our use of the `findRenderedComponentWithType` method on `TestUtils`.
 This allows us to located a specific type of composite component inside another composite component.
 In this case, we are looking for the `<NameAdder />` component.
-There are no `expect` blocks here, no assertions, but the test will timeout and fail if the `update()` method is not called on NamesList.
+There are no `expect` blocks here and no assertions, but the test will timeout and fail if the `update()` method is not called on NamesList.

 And that's it, now we have tests for _all_ of our React components!

 ### Running our tests
 Now that we have all of our React components covered with unit tests, it would be nice to be able to actually _run_ them to verify that everything is working as expected.
-To make this easy, let's add a `test` entry to the `scripts` property in our package.json file.
+To make this easy, let's add a `"test"` entry to the `"scripts"` property in our package.json file.
 This will allow us to execute our full suite of tests simply by running `npm test`.
-This new script looks like this:
+The relevant portion of package.json now looks like this:

 ```javascript
 "scripts": {